rizac/stream2segment/README.md

 ## Usage

-This is a short tutorial, more detailed instructions soon...
+This is a short introduction explaining the first steps with the program.
+All instructions can be found by executing the following commands, either in the configuration files (.yaml and .py) or via the command line.

 Move (`cd` on a terminal) to the stream2segment folder.
-If you installed and activated a python virtual environment during installation (hopefully you did), **activate the virtual environment first**:
+If you installed and activated a python virtual environment during installation (hopefully you did), **activate the virtual environment first**.
+For instance, if the virtual environment is installed inside the package folder:
 ```
 source env/bin/activate
 ```